mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 IANA is requested to create a new registry "TCPLS Frames Types" under the "TCPLS" heading.

-The registry governs a 8-bit space.
+The registry governs an 8-bit space.
 Entries in this registry must include a "Frame name" field containing a short mnemonic for the frame type.
 The initial content of the registry is present in {{tcpls-frame-types}}, without the "Rules" column.